Staining The Office Floor

 Aaron and I distressed the floor with a big chain – dropping the heavy chain onto the floor, then hammering screw tips, sides, and heads into the wood, we beat a metal rod across planks, scratched the floor with the screw tips and a crowbar, and then we took mixed sized metal nuts from the hardware store tied onto a rope that we then literally whipped the floor with.
 This is how the floor turned out….

 Sure it looks amazing in person, not so much in photos.
-However, it smells so incredibly bad, and the off gassing is just as nasty as the initial application.
+However, it smells incredibly bad, and the off gassing is just as nasty as the initial application.
 So much so that we had to seal off the doorway with plastic just to be able to sleep last night as the entire house reeked from this one little room.
 And my throat has been burning ever since the first bit of stain was applied.
 So we both got on trusty YouTube and looked up natural wood stains.
 I think we are going to give one of the recipes a try.
-Sort of done with chemical crap, no matter how pretty it looks!
+We’re sort of done with chemical crap, no matter how pretty it looks!
 Have you ever used a natural wood stain?